FarajiMohammad/UOK-LaTeX-Thesis/README.md

 \include{chapters/pre-intro}
 ```
 ### 📁 **Fonts**
-Font required to run the Latex file.
-To install the fonts, select all the fonts, right-click, and then select the "Install for all users" option.
+Fonts are required to compile the LaTeX file.
+To install them, select all the font files, right-click, and choose 'Install for all users'.

 ### 📁 **Figures**